FredHutch/FHBig/_posts/2018-01-17-agenda-for-second-meeting.md

 ---
 layout: post
 title:     Agenda for Second Meeting
-date: 2018-01-03
+date: 2018-01-17
 ---

-Our FHBig meeting on Wed Jan 17th, 11am in M1A303 (Arnold).
+Our next FHBig meeting on Wed Jan 17th, 11am in M1A303 (Arnold).
 Below is the proposed agenda:
 1. Some people haven't joined our Slack channel.
 Should we continue to use emails etc to be inclusive?
 2. Request for volunteers to set up and run a poll to determine times and days of meetings and next activities.
 3. Request for volunteers to help set up and run the FHGig Github pages.